azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 | ---- | ---- |
 | AzSK.json | Includes org-specific message, installation command etc.
 | ServerConfigMetadata.json | Index file with list of policy files.
+| ControlSettings.json | Configuration file with settings which can drive the scan behaviour.

 ----------------------------------------------